+Required in the fall of the first year:

+- Emily Balch Seminar (1 academic unit) - THRIVE (2 PE credits)

+Required within the first year:

+- Quantitative Readiness

-Required in the fall of the first year: Emily Balch Seminar (1 academic unit) THRIVE (with online alcohol education program) (2 PE credits) Required within the first year: Quantitative Readiness Satisfactory score on AP/SAT/ACT exam, or Satisfactory score on Quantitative Readiness Assessment, or Satisfactory completion of Quantitative Readiness Seminar Swim Proficiency Requirement (1 PE credit) • Passing the swim test, or Completing one beginner swim class Required within the first 3.5 semesters: Three additional elective PE credits (3 PE credits) Required before the fall of the senior year: Quantitative and Mathematical Reasoning: one course identified as "QM" (1 academic unit) Foreign Language: any two foreign language-based courses (2 academic units) • Two sequential semester-long courses in one language at the elementary or intermediate level, or • (for students prepared for advanced work), two advanced semester-long courses in the foreign language(s) in which they are proficient, or • (for non-native speakers of English) two courses in English literature such as ENGL 125 followed by a 200-level English literature course.
-Four Approaches to Inquiry (4 academic units) comprised of one academic unit in each of the following: Critical Interpretation (CI): critically interpreting works, such as texts, objects, artistic creations and performances, through a process of close-reading.
-Cross-Cultural Analysis (CC): analyzing the variety of societal systems and patterns of behavior across space.
-Inquiry into the Past (IP): inquiring into the development and transformation of human experience over time.
-Scientific Investigation (SI): understanding the natural world by testing hypotheses against observational evidence.
+- · Satisfactory score on AP/SAT/ACT exam, or

+- · Satisfactory score on Quantitative Readiness Assessment, or

+- Satisfactory completion of Quantitative Readiness Seminar

+- Swim Proficiency Requirement (1 PE credit)

+- Passing the swim test, or

+- Completing one beginner swim class

+Required within the first 3.5 semesters:

+Three additional elective PE credits (3 PE credits)

+Required before the fall of the senior year:

+- Quantitative and Mathematical Reasoning: one course identified as "QM" (1 academic unit) - Foreign Language: any two foreign language-based courses (2 academic units) - Two sequential semester-long courses in one language at the elementary or intermediate level, or - (for students prepared for advanced work), two advanced semester-long courses in the foreign language(s) in which they are proficient - Four Approaches to Inquiry (4 academic units) comprised of one academic unit in each of the following: - Critical Interpretation (CI): critically interpreting works, such as texts, objects, artistic creations and performances, through a process of close-reading. - Cross-Cultural Analysis (CC): analyzing the variety of societal systems and patterns of behavior across space. - Inquiry into the Past (IP): inquiring into the development and transformation of human experience over time. - Scientific Investigation (SI): understanding the natural world by testing hypotheses against observational evidence.

 Only one course within the major department may be used to satisfy both the Approaches to Inquiry and the requirements of the major.
 No more than one course in any given department may be used to satisfy Approaches to Inquiry.

-Required by the end of the senior year: Major Requirements (requirements vary by major) 32 units of academic credit, of which 24 were earned in residence.
+Required by the end of the senior year:

+- Major Requirements (requirements vary by major) - 32 units of academic credit, of which 24 were earned in residence.

 Note: all academic requirements require minimal grades of 2.0.